 2. Skip heavy exercise.

-Walk your dog in the early morning or early evening.
+Walk your dog in the early morning or early evening during the hot weather.
 Sidewalks and asphalt can get very hot, so walk your dog on the grass or have him wear booties.

 “Be especially careful with pets with white-colored ears, who are more susceptible to skin cancer, and short-nosed pets, who typically have difficulty breathing,” the HSUS notes.